Heat Diffusion Equation (2D)

 Discretization and Numerical Schemes

 Figure 1.
 2D Discretization.
-Conservative finite difference grid for solving the 2D diffusive temperature equation.
-Temperature values are defined at the centroids (red circles), while heat fluxes are computed at the vertices (horizontal flux: blue crosses; vertical flux: green squares).
+Staggered finite difference grid for solving the 2D heat diffusion equation.
+Temperature values are defined at the centroids (red circles), while heat fluxes are computed at the points between the vertices (horizontal flux: blue crosses; vertical flux: green squares).
 Ghost nodes (grey circles) are used to implement Dirichlet and Neumann boundary conditions.

-A detailed implementation of various numerical schemes is provided in the example script Gaussian_Diffusion.jl.
-This example demonstrates the application of several methods for solving the diffusive part of the 2D temperature equation:
+A detailed implementation of various numerical schemes to solve a linear problem is provided in the example script Gaussian_Diffusion.jl.
+Additional scripts test the general, combined solver on the Gaussian diffusion problem (for more details on the different solvers see the description below).
+This example demonstrates the application of several discretization methods for solving the 2D heat diffusion equation:

 - Explicit scheme